Summary

 Biography

-Prior to moving to the UK, I was employed by the Legal Aid Board in Ireland, practicing in the area of Child Protection, Family Law and Civil Litigation.
-During that time I also lectured on law modules at Griffith College Cork, Ireland.
-I am a graduate of University College Cork, Ireland.
+Prior to moving to the UK, Sarah works as a solicitor for the Irish Legal Aid Board, her areas being Child Protection, Family Law and Civil Litigation.
+During that time she also lectured part-time on law modules at Griffith College Cork.
+She is a graduate of University College Cork.

 Research interests

-The law of outer space is a research interest of mine.
-I have contributed on this topic at events organised by the the University of Portsmouth’s Institute of Cosmology and Gravitation (ICG), including being part of the organising team for a regional Symposium on 'Space Law & Policy' in January 2024, etc (see Activities).
+Sarah's secondary research interest is the law of outer space.
+She has contributed on this topic at public outreach events organised by the the University of Portsmouth’s Institute of Cosmology and Gravitation (ICG), including being part of the organising team for a regional Symposium on 'Space Law & Policy' in January 2024, and been Co-Investigator with colleagues in Cosmology on a funding bid to research applications and implications of using AI in space activites (see Activities).

 Teaching responsibilities